Dr. Katherine Waselkov, Assistant Professor

 I am a plant systematist and population geneticist, with broad training in evolution, ecology, and population biology.
 During graduate school, my research interests crystallized around the idea that very common plants are both intriguing theoretically and understudied by evolutionary biologists.
 In particular, I developed a fondness for the genus Amaranthus (pigweeds) that continues to the present day.
 The tractability of such weedy systems has been an additional benefit for involving undergraduate students in research.

 I am researching the genomics of Palmer amaranth and using genotyping-by-sequencing (GBS) to determine where agriculturally invasive populations of Palmer amaranth originated.
-I’m interested in population structure, levels of genetic diversity, how diversity is partitioned within and among populations of Palmer amaranth, etc. I’m pursuing an M.S. in Biology.
+I’m especially interested in testing southwestern and Central California populations for resistance to different chemical classes of herbicides.
+I’m pursuing an M.S. in Biology.

 I am currently working on a project comparing the composition of endophytes between a parasitic plant (Cuscuta campestris) and one of its host plants (Helianthus annuus) in the Central Valley.
-This project is coadvised by Dr. John Constable and Dr. Mamta Rawat (more information about endophytes on her website).
+This project is coadvised by Dr. John Constable.
 I received my B.S. in Biology from Fresno State in Spring 2017, and was accepted into the M.S. in Biology program at Fresno State in Spring 2018.
 After the completion of this degree, my goal is medical school, in the pursuit of becoming a doctor.